gbganalyst/forstringr/cran-comments.md

 ## New version

 This is a new version submission.
-In this version I have:
+In this version we:

-- Added `str_englue()`, an alias of `rlang::englue()`.
+-  created `str_title_case()`.
+This function converts string to title case, capitalizing only the first letter of each word while ignoring articles, prepositions, and conjunctions.

-- Added meaningful error messages for all the functions in the forstringr package
+-  added package-level documentation.
+The user can now use `?forstringr::forstringr` for basic package-level documentation.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes